yuvalmGS/gigaspaces-wiki-jekyll/sbp/data-offload---gigaspaces-excel-integration.markdown

 As a first step, you need to load all your data from its current source to the space.

 GigaSpaces provides [OpenSpaces|XAP66:Product Architecture#ProductArchitecture-OpenSpacesAPIandComponents] as its main API.
 However, it is also possible to load data from different types of applications transparently, using different connectors implemented by GigaSpaces:
-- For messaging-based applications, refer to the [XAP66:JMS] section.
+- For messaging-based applications, refer to the depanlinkJMStengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP66/JMSbelakanglink section.
-- If your application is an external data source (like a database), refer to the [XAP66:External Data Source] section.
+- If your application is an external data source (like a database), refer to the depanlinkExternal Data Sourcetengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP66/External+Data+Sourcebelakanglink section.

 ## 2 -- Loading Data Subset to Excel